simpleinjector/Documentation/source/lifetimes.rst

 For more information, check out the blog entry of Stephen Toub regarding the `difference between ExecutionContext and SynchronizationContext <https://vegetarianprogrammer.blogspot.de/2012/12/understanding-synchronizationcontext-in.html>`_.

-.. _PerWcfOperation:
+.. __PerWcfOperation:
-.. _WcfOperation:
+.. __WcfOperation:

 Per WCF Operation
 =================

+.. container:: Note

-**Only one instance will be created by the container per call to a WCF operation and the instance will be disposed when the operation ends (unless specified otherwise).**
+    Only one instance will be created by the container per call to a WCF operation and the instance will be disposed when the operation ends (unless specified otherwise).

 The `WCF Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Wcf>`_ is available (and available as **SimpleInjector.Integration.Wcf.dll** in the default download here on CodePlex) contains *RegisterPerWcfOperation* extension methods and a *WcfOperationLifestyle* class that enable easy *Per WCF Operation* registrations: